Bill Sutch: Career

 Politically, Sutch was generally on the left, although his wide network of friends included people of all political persuasions, and perhaps the person he most admired was the centre-right politician Gordon Coates.
 He was involved in a number of left-leaning organisations and associations, and helped edit and publish literature connected with them.
 In 1939, he assisted the publication of "Psycho-pathology in Politics", written by Labour Party dissident John A. Lee which was an attack on the party's leader, Michael Joseph Savage.
 Sutch wrote numerous books.
 Among the first were: Poverty and Progress in New Zealand (1941, 1969), which echoed the work Progress and Poverty, by the Californian Henry George (1879), known as the "single [land] taxer"; and The Quest for Security in New Zealand (1942, 1966)., which to Sutch was a related topic.

 Early career

 In 1933, following some teaching in Palmerston North Boys' High School, Sutch took up a position in the office of Gordon Coates, who was Minister of Finance.
 When the government changed, he continued on in the office of Coates's successor, Walter Nash of the First Labour Government.
-During this time he was elected as the first President of the newly formed New Zealand Association of Scientific Workers (now known as the N.Z.
-Association of Scientists).
+During this time he was elected as the first President of the newly formed New Zealand Association of Scientific Workers (now known as the NZ Association of Scientists).
 He had considerable input into economic policy at the time.
 Eventually, Sutch's political activities were deemed incompatible with his official role, and he was transferred out of the economic sphere.
 He left the civil service to join the army, becoming an instructor.
 He returned to the Ministry of Supply arranging equipment and finance.